Types Of Factoring

 Financial Definition Of Factoring

-Before describing the various types of product, we will start with our definition, for the financial use of the term:
+Before describing the various types of product, we will start with our definition, for the financial use of the term.
+So here is our factoring finance definition:

 "Factoring is the provision of a credit control service to handle the collection of unpaid sales invoices, which are assigned to the factor who may also provide the option of receiving prepayments against the unpaid receivables."